OCA/l10n-italy/account_vat_period_end_statement/README.rst

 If you need to calculate interest, you can add default information in your company data (percentage and account).

+If you need to calculate pro-rata, you can add default information in fiscal year.

 Specification:
 http://wiki.odoo-italia.org/doku.php/moduli/vat_period_end_statement